digimuwi/MWA_csl/README.md

 ## Outline of Gardner/Springfeld referencing style

 ### Scope
+The expected scope of the CSL follows the citation categories defined by Gardner/Springfeld (p.
+264-265).
+Under _Expected_ already implemented and to be explored categories are listed, while unachievables are sent down to _Possibly Unachievable_.

 #### Expected
-The expected scope of the CSL follows the citation categories defined by Gardner/Springfeld (p.
-264-265):

 - [x] Selbstständige Publikationen
   - [x] Monografien